sbt/sbt-native-packager/src/sphinx/formats/rpm.rst

 Jar Repackaging
 ~~~~~~~~~~~~~~~

-rpm repackages jars by default (described in this `blog post`_) in order to optimize jars.
+RPM repackages jars by default in order to optimize jars.
-This behaviour is turned off by default with this setting:
+Repacking is turned off by default.
+In order to enable it, set:

 .. code-block:: scala

-    rpmBrpJavaRepackJars := false
+    rpmBrpJavaRepackJars := true

 Note that this *appends* content to your ``Pre`` definition, so make sure not to override it.
 For more information on this topic follow these links: